erikhinderer/confluent/docker/confluent-platform-connect-oracle-xstream-cdc/README.md

 # Introduction
 This Dockerfile creates a Docker Image with Confluent Platform and the early access version Oracle XStream CDC Connector.

-*If you're new to Docker, download Docker Desktop and create a personal account: https://www.docker.com/products/docker-desktop/
+*If you're on laptop or desktop, download Docker Desktop and create a personal account: https://www.docker.com/products/docker-desktop/

 # Instructions
 1. Create a directory for the Dockerfile.